Cuban green woodpecker: Taxonomy

 The Cuban green woodpecker as a species is unique in both genetics and appearance.
 Historically, it was presumed that the Cuban green woodpecker (Xiphidiopicus percussus), and the Hispaniolan woodpecker (Melanerpes striatus) were sister taxa and there was speculation that it had relationships to the genera Sphyrapicus and Melanerpes.
 According to research done in 2006, "X. percussus is the sister taxon to the Melanerpes woodpeckers, which appear to group into a single distinct clade."
 It was also found that Xiphidiopicus percussus is not the sister taxon to M. striatus and that the genus Sphyrapicus diverged earlier than Xiphidiopicus, which diverged during the late Miocene-early Pliocene, and originated in Central America or North America.

-In terms of appearance, no other Cuban species of woodpecker unmarked green upperparts.
-The Yellow-bellied Sapsucker (Sphyrapicus varius) is similar in coloration and also has a facial pattern that is reminiscent to that of Cuban green woodpecker; however, the sapsucker's upperparts are white and black and has a broad black band across its breast.
+In terms of appearance, no other Cuban species of woodpecker has unmarked green upperparts.
+The Yellow-bellied Sapsucker (Sphyrapicus varius) is similar in coloration and also has a facial pattern that is reminiscent to that of the Cuban green woodpecker; however, the sapsucker's upperparts are white and black and it has a broad black band across its breast.

 Subspecies

-The species can be divided into the following subspecies, with only two being formerly recognized:
+There are two currently recognized subspecies: